 #PrideMonth2018 may have come and gone, but Vibrant intends to bring visibility to our LGBTQIAP+ friends all year long.
-First stop on the educational activism train to honor transgender and gender non-conforming/non-binary folks is to provide some insight about gender identity and using pronouns.
+The first stop on the educational activism train to honor transgender and gender non-conforming and non-binary folks is to provide some insight about gender identity and using pronouns.
 Using language that’s inclusive can make a major difference for people in these communities.
 Read this guide to pronouns to ensure you are helping make this world a welcoming place for everybody and actively working on your skills as an ally.

 Guide to Pronouns: The Basics

 Generally speaking, gender-neutral pronouns just make sense.
 Gendered pronouns can feel limiting to people – they come with expectations and assumptions about identity.

 Also keep in mind that while gender-neutral pronouns exist and some non-binary folks like them, as a society, we haven’t yet found a panacea for our overly-gendered language.
 Working out the way we see and use gender in our day-to-day lives is an ongoing process.
 And, a variety of gender-neutral pronouns exist.
 These suggestions below will help you use language that makes everyone feel valid and seen, no matter how they identify.

 You can quickly do this by naming your pronouns in your email signature and your social media bios as a start.
 This is a less direct, but effective way to show the world where you stand and bring gender identity into interactions you have with people you communicate with in a variety of spheres.
 It helps to normalize the conversation so that people stop assuming someone’s pronouns based on the conventional gendering of their name.

 Try asking people for their pronouns when you meet them as a part of getting to know them by name – not just those who appear gender non-conforming, but everyone.